LinkSake/rellet-api/README.md

 ---
 ## Get Started

-As pre-requirements, you will need NodeJS, NPM, VueJS and MongoDB installed on your system.
+As pre-requirements, you will need NodeJS, NPM and MongoDB installed on your system.
 With that said, go and clone this repo!

 ### Installation
-- #### API

 Run the following command to get all the dependencies from the package.json that you will need

      npm install

-- #### Client

-The same goes for the client-side, go to the client directory and install the dependencies with npm as follows

-    cd client
-    npm install

----

 ## Configuration